 The Hop-On Hop-Off boat tour is much quieter, more comfortable and more pleasant.
 Here there are fewer passengers, a lot of space and fewer stops, so longer travel times.
 All important stops are regularly visited, so you won’t miss any of my tips for Venice with children.
 If you decide on the Hop-On Hop-Off boat tour, you should bring some time with you.
 The tour can also be booked directly for two days at a reasonable price.
 A rather stress-free trip on the water for parents and children!

 4. Lido – Finally beach!

 A children’s paradise from June to October is the beach of Venice.
 First, you have to take the water bus or the Hop-On Hop-Off boat to the ferry terminal at the Lido di Venezia.
 Then, one first strolls, along the promenade with numerous restaurants and cafés and after having walked across the island, one gets to the beach.
 Long, fine sandy and wide – ideal for swimming for families with children.

 On the way to the beach, you pass many bicycle rental shops, a great suggestion if the weather permits and also otherwise an ideal change for children.
 If you stay longer in Venice, a stay at the Lido di Venezia can quickly become a perfect beach day.

 Many Venice visitors with children also book their accommodation here and undertake from here their sightseeing tours in the lagoon city or on the nearby islands.
 There are also suggestions for overnight stays in my detailed information about the Lido di Venezia.

-Who travels as a family and wants to combine beach holidays, animation for children and city trips, should read my article on Chioggia.
+Those who travel as a family and want to combine beach holidays, animation for children and city trips, should read my article on Chioggia.

 5. Burano’s colourful houses